dkallen78/math-trainer/README.md

 # [Untitled Math Trainer](https://dkallen78.github.io/math-trainer/quickMath.html)

-## Update 2023-02-21
+## Update 2023-02-22

-### 23:00
+### 22:00

-I'm still making noise.
-I cleaned up the SFX code and implemented it in the main program.
-I put all the Web Audio API stuff into its own file in case I want to use it in something else.

-When pressing the number keys, backspace, or decimal, the program generates a random tone in the C pentatonic scale.
-For a correct answer it plays a C Maj chord.
-For an incorrect answer it plays a C tritone.
-When the user completes a skill it plays a C Maj arpeggio.
-There's still some kinks to work out since I don't 100% like the resolution of the C Maj and the C Maj arpeggio is competing with the C Maj since they play at practically the same time.

-As far as handling progression, I'm trying to come up with a good visual gauge of skills passed but I'm not happy with any of my ideas.
-Maybe something will come to me before the weekend.
+I'm still tinkering with the sfx because it's not quite right.
+I'm thinking of playing any note in the scale except the tonic so that when you get the correct answer it has a sense of resolution/completeness.
+When the user completes a skill the arpeggio is the I, IV, and V chords, and it sounds much better, I'm keeping that.
+The game also pops back out to the level select menu when all the skills are completed instead of freezing.
+What it doesn't do yet, is actually progress the level >< We'll work on that bit tomorrow perhaps.

+The big thing I'm still pondering is how to show progression.
+Should I have a circle for each skill to fill that fill in as the user progresses?
+Should I have a meter bar that fills up as the user progresses?
+Maybe a moon that becomes full?
+I'm going to research that for the rest of my night instead of tinkering.

 ## Purpose